-With sprints you burn fat several times more than with prolonged jogging.
+With sprints you burn fat several times more than with prolonged jogging or cardio.
 However, their purpose is not only to lose the extra body fat.

 Sprinting triggers hormonal response equal to 45 minutes intensive workout with heavy weights.